Don't make your pastor a god

 Wolves in sheep clothing

-If you are being told to go to your pastor and ask his forgiveness, or seek his advise before you make major decisions, rather than seek the will of the Lord, be concerned.
+If you are being taught to seek your pastor's advice before you make major decisions, rather than seek the will of the Lord, be concerned.
 Are you hearing that members in the pew should not dress better, live in a more affluent neighborhood or drive a newer model vehicle than the preacher?
 This is man manipulating you to focus on him or her instead of Christ.

 All about money

-If you are hearing every week subtle messages about giving to your pastor so he can be rich, and constantly being told you should increase your financial support, you might want to walk away.
+If you are hearing weekly messages about giving to your pastor so he can be rich and told you should increase your financial support, walk away.
 2 Corinthians 9:7 (International version says; "Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver".
 When you hear that you are cursed if you do not tithe, or that God won't bless you unless you give to your pastor above his salary, that's wrong.
 If sermons are more about the curse of not tithing than going to hell if you don't accept Jesus, you are not in a true Christian church.
-Begging for money for the pastor over and above his salary is making him a god.
-Jesus taught his followers to give to the needy, not to greedy men who want to play keep up with the Joneses and covet what other pastors have.
-When you hear that your pastor needs a Mercedes or has the right to lie in a certain neighborhood, this puts your focus on the desires of your leader, rather than doing what pleases the Lord.
+Jesus taught his followers to give to the needy, not to greedy men.
+When you hear that your pastor needs a Mercedes or has the right to live in a certain neighborhood, this puts your focus on the desires of your leader, rather than doing what pleases the Lord.